 Why Should Laboratory Chemicals Be Monitored?

 Medical facilities must ensure compliance with the OSHA (Occupational Safety and Health Administration) Laboratory Standard that applies to hazardous chemicals to which employees may be exposed.
-Monitoring is the only way to discover and decrease the levels of these chemicals.
+When it comes to these dangerous laboratory chemicals, monitoring is the only way to discover and decrease their levels.

 Not only must you comply with OSHA requirements to avoid troublesome and expensive OSHA visits, fines, liability and lawsuits, but you also want your employees to know that you’re looking out for their health.
 After all, you are in the business of improving health, and that means for your employees as well as your patients.